jsengland/Program4/README.md

 ## 5. Other notes
 The major problem I had was getting the weights to actually matter in the doPrims method.
-I tried fro a while and eventually I just got to tired to continue working on the problem.
+I tried fro a while and eventually I just got to sick and tired to continue working on the problem.
 Hopefully we can try to solve it together.
+I believe the problem might just be an error in location for one line of code.